 Adoption Lawyers/Independent Adoption

-When adopting a baby in the United States, in all but four states, prospective adoptive parents have a choice between using an adoption agency or an adoption attorney.
+When adopting a baby in the United States, in all but a few states, prospective adoptive parents have a choice between using an adoption agency or an adoption attorney.
 Adoptions through an adoption lawyer are sometimes called independent adoptions.

 - In a typical independent adoption, the prospective parents take an active role in finding a birthmother, usually by networking, advertising, or by using the Internet.
 While adoptive parents may choose to do this in an adoption agency adoption, they may have the option of letting the adoption agency do this for them.

 - In some states (in some circumstances) infants adopted through an adoption agency must first go to a foster home before being placed with their adoptive parents.